rustasync/team/async-book/src/execution/executor.md

 In order poll futures, we'll also need to create a `LocalWaker` to provide to poll.
 As discussed in the [task wakeups section], `LocalWaker`s are responsible for scheduling a task to be polled again once `wake` is called.
+Remember that `LocalWaker`s tell the executor exactly which task has become ready, allowing them to poll just the futures that are ready to make progress.
 The easiest way to create a new `LocalWaker` is by implementing the `Wake` trait and then using the `local_waker_from_nonlocal` or `local_waker` functions to turn a `Arc<T: Wake>` into a `LocalWaker`.
 Let's implement `Wake` for our tasks to allow them to be